urwrstkn8mare/galaxy-riot-integration/README.md

 Any help (and feedback about this project) would be appreciated!

-- [ ] Add Mac support
+- [ ] Add Mac support (I'm currently working on this but ETA is not soon.)
-- [ ] Automatically determine path to `RiotClientServices.exe`.
+- [ ] Automatically determine path to `RiotClientServices.exe`. (need to parse target path from Windows shortcuts.
+Spoiler alert - it's hard)
-- [ ] Not require start menu shortcuts to be available.
+- [ ] Not require start menu shortcuts to be available. (can't figure this out)
 - [ ] Maybe changed the formatting of the code to something other than [Black](https://github.com/psf/black).
 Its consistent but not as nice as some other styles of formatting.

 ## Credits